sensible-hq/sensible-docs/readme-sync/v0/welcome/4000 - concepts/3500 - match-arrays.md

               "text": "finds anchor if you match this string in a line", },
             {
-              "type": "includes",
+              "type": "startsWith",
-              "text": "followed by the first occurrence of this string in another line", },
+              "pattern": "followed by the first occurrence of this string in another line", },
                           {
-              "type": "includes",
+              "type": "regex",
-              "text": "and create an Anchor line out of this last match", },
+              "text": ".*create an Anchor line out of this last match", },
           ]
       },